Kerbalism/Kerbalism/CONTRIBUTING.md

 "Kerbalism doesn't work" is not a good bug report, because it sure works well for me.
 If it doesn't work for you, it is your responsibility to make clear which conditions lead to stuff going wrong.
 Good bug reports are effort and require time - but putting in that effort helps immensely to not waste developer time and get the bug fixed quickly.

-All bugs should be reported on GitLab, under this URL: https://gitlab.com/N70/Kerbalism/issues
+All bugs should be reported on GitHub, under this URL: https://github.com/MoreRobustThanYou/Kerbalism/issues

-You are free to mention any issues on the forum thread, but in the end, all issues must be registered on GitLab.
-This is because we use GitLab as a workflow management tool and the issues list as a checklist, and all the information and discussions for one specific issue are in one place as opposed to getting buried under posts in the forums.
+You are free to mention any issues on the forum thread, but in the end, all issues must be registered on GitHub.
+This is because we use GitHub as a workflow management tool and the issues list as a checklist, and all the information and discussions for one specific issue are in one place as opposed to getting buried under posts in the forums.

 *All* bug reports *must* contain the following information: